DavidTobar456/pfecapRevision/README.md

 ## Conclusion

 The PFECAP model presented here provides a detailed and computationally efficient representation of ferroelectric capacitors, suitable for use in circuit simulations.
 By employing the Preisach model and building on existing literature, this implementation effectively captures both the non-linear switching behavior and the history-dependent nature of ferroelectric materials.
 The various analog functions described above work together to ensure that the simulated capacitor closely matches the expected behavior observed in experimental data.

+# Work to be done

+* [ ] Verify that each funtion is written according to literature
+* [ ] Verify function functionality in code